 7. Attend to Your Professionalism

 When selling virtually, you and your background are your brand.
-I’ve attended calls in the last month where sellers are wearing t-shirts, their background is a messy pile of boxes, text messages are dinging every 4 minutes, sellers are distracted and not seeming to pay attention to the conversation, lighting is poor, and the list of mistakes goes on.
+I’ve attended calls in the last month where sellers are wearing t-shirts, their background is a messy pile of boxes, text messages are dinging every 4 minutes, sellers are distracted and seemingly not paying attention to the conversation, lighting is poor, and the list of mistakes goes on.

 Would you show up to a face-to-face sales meeting in jeans and a t-shirt?
 Would you keep your cell phone on if you were sitting around a conference table?
 Would you invite a buyer into your messy basement office?

 Buyers expect a certain level of professionalism even when you’re working from home.
 Project confidence and professionalism with a well curated look for yourself and your background.